-A.8.6.3 Using GlassFish 3.1.0
+A.8.6.3 Using Glassfish 3.1.0

-There is a known issue with GlassFish 3.1.0 where Java JVM options are not properly set.
-This issue is fixed in GlassFish 3.1.1 and later.
+There is a known issue with Glassfish 3.1.0 where Java JVM options are not properly set.
+This issue is fixed in Glassfish 3.1.1 and later.

-To set the JVM options in GlassFish 3.1.0:
+To set the JVM options in Glassfish 3.1.0:

-- 1. Open this buildomatic property file: - <js-install>/buildomatic/default_master.properties - 2.
-Add the glassfishPort property as follows:
+- 1. Open this buildomatic property file: - <js-install>/buildomatic/build_conf/default/app.srv.properties - 2.
+Uncomment the glassfishPort property as follows: